 As parents, friends and leaders of our community, we must continue to search for solutions to the war against drugs.
 We must offer community-based education programs for our youth and parents.
 We must continue to seek resources for enforcement, prosecution, and punishment of those who violate our laws and put our families at risk.

 Our task is not small; there is much for each of us to learn.
 Hand out materials are available at the Sterling Police Department containing up-to-date information about issues central to drug abuse and drug related violence prevention.
 Please feel free to obtain this literature and share it with your family, friends and community organizations.
 Officers are willing to educate our youth and their families regarding drug use.
+To schedule a class on drug education, simply email the SPD at email@example.com or call (970)522-3512.
 We must all help to combat the drug abuse challenge.

 It is through education that we learn, and gain the determination and will to win our fight against alcohol and other drugs that associates itself so often with drug related crimes.

 Eastern Colorado Plains Drug Task Force Meth Lab Team

 The Sterling Police Department is an active member Eastern Colorado Plains Drug Task Force Meth Lab Team along with other law enforcement agencies in this area.
 Through this alliance, resources can be jointly used in the fight against drug use.
 The SPD has three officers who are trained and certified to dismantle clandestine methamphetamine labs.
 As the dismantling of a lab is very costly, this joint venture greatly reduces the costs involved in the fight against the methamphetamine manufacture.